TobiasPSP/GetNetStat/README.md

 Install-Module -Name GetNetStat -Scope CurrentUser
 ```

-Once the module is installed, you can use the new command `Get-NetStat`:
+Once the module is installed, you can use the new `Get-NetStat` command:

 ### View All Connections